 The laser works by passing a beam through the skin and breaking the tattoo ink up into tiny particles.
 These particles are then gradually removed by our body’s immune system.
 It usually takes several treatment sessions to ensure success, with regular intervals between sessions.
 In some circumstances, a slight amount of ink will remain that cannot be removed, but this is usually not visible unless the skin is very closely examined.

 Pre-treatment care is vital when getting a tattoo removed.
 Clients need to avoid sun exposure 4-6 weeks prior to as well as throughout the treatment, as sunlight increases the risk of hypo-pigmentation (skin discoloration).
 Tanning lotion must also be discontinued one week before treatment.

-The procedure can cause a stinging sensation, which can be eased by applying a local anaesthetic cream.
+The procedure can cause a stinging sensation, which can be eased by applying a local anesthetic cream.
 Some people also experience a lightening or darkening of the treated skin, though in most cases this returns to normal after six months.
-Redness in the area and a feeling of sunburn is also common after the procedure, but subsides quickly.
-We strongly advise using a high-factor sun block while the skin is still sensitive.
+Redness in the area and a feeling of sunburn is also common after the procedure but subsides quickly.
+We strongly advise using a high-factor sunblock while the skin is still sensitive.

 Following aftercare guidelines is vital during the laser tattoo removal process.
 A dressing is applied to the tattoo before you leave the clinic which should be removed once home, allow the air to the area to aid healing.
 Keep the area dry for a 24 hour period after this, when the area gets wet pat dry with a towel.